vasnakh/Robotics-RoboND-DeepLearning-FCN/README.md

 steps_per_epoch = 65
 ```

+With higher learning rate the training error was quite large and unstable, so it was decreased to 0.0015 for better stability and lower error rate and overall performance.
+The bacth size was chosen to be 64 for each epoch and the number of epoches was increased to 50 to achieve low error rate and better performance.
+Steps per epoch is simply `number_of_training_iamges/num_epochs`.
 #### 4. Results
 The final score is used to check the overall performance of loss.
 It is calculated as below: